 Start writing your will for free

-If you're under 55 or have any problems making an appointment through Free Wills Month, we’ve also partnered with two other specialists so you can still write or amend a simple will for free.
+If you're under 55 or have any problems making an appointment through Free Wills Month, we’ve also partnered with two other specialists so anyone can write or amend a simple will for free.

-Whilst there's absolutely no obligation, we hope you’ll consider leaving a gift in your will to the National Trust to help us to look after our nation’s most beautiful and precious landscapes, for the benefit of everyone.
+Either option means you can have an expertly written will made at no cost to you.
+Whilst there's absolutely no obligation, we hope you’ll consider leaving a legacy to the National Trust to help look after our nation’s most beautiful and precious landscapes, for the benefit of everyone.

-We’ve partnered with Bequeathed to offer you a simple way to create a will online from the comfort of your own home.
-Using Bequeathed is so quick and easy, and it means that you can make your will at a time and pace that best suits you.
-Bequeathed is only available in England and Wales.
+Bequeathed offers a simple way to create a will online from the comfort of your own home.
+Using Bequeathed is so quick and easy, and it means that you can make your will at a time and pace that suits you.
 All you need to do is:

-- Visit the Bequeathed website and follow the steps to register
+- Visit the Bequeathed website below and follow the steps to register

 National Free Wills Network

 If you'd rather make or amend your will face to face, we've also partnered with the National Free Wills Network to give you access to hundreds of solicitors across the country.
-Talking through your will with a specialist can tailor the service to your needs and makes it easy to leave a gift in your will to help look after places you love.
+Talking your will through with a specialist helps tailor the service to your needs and makes it easier to leave a gift in your will, if you wish.
 Spaces are limited and on a first-come, first-served basis.
 All you need to do is:

-- We will refer you to the Network and they will send a pack directly to you which will contain a list of your local participating solicitors and a form
+- We will refer you to the National Free Wills Network and they will send a pack directly to you which will contain a list of your local participating solicitors and a form

 - Contact your chosen solicitor to make an appointment, take along your form and get your simple will written for free